Gan Alonim Frequently Asked Questions

-- Have you or anyone in your household experienced the following symptoms in the past 14 days?
+- Have you or anyone in your household experienced the following new symptoms in the past 14 days?

-- Fever (above 100.4) cough, shortness of breath or difficulty breathing, child, repeated shaking with chills, fatigue, muscle pain, headache, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, new loss of taste or smell
+- Fever (above 100.4) cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, fatigue, muscle pain, headache, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, new loss of taste or smell

 - Have you or anyone in your household traveled outside the state of California in the past 14 days?

 If camp staff observe a camper displaying any of the above symptoms at check-in or throughout the day, Gan Alonim reserves the right to send a camper home.
 Our Illness Policy will apply.
 Please see more below about our Illness Policy.

 What if there is a positive case in the day camp community?

 We will notify all enrolled families of a confirmed case by email while maintaining confidentiality in accordance with current privacy laws.

 If there is a confirmed case of COVID-19 in your child’s Pod, we will communicate directly with you via email to let you know, providing at that time any specific instructions regarding a temporary closure of your child’s Pod (see below regarding refunds for time missed at camp).